gsoft-inc/ov-igloo-ui/.changeset/fuzzy-rockets-hang.md

   ## BREAKING CHANGE

-  defaultExpanded prop was added. isExpanded props that were being used as uncontrolled must be updated to use defaultExpanded.
-Once isExpanded is set, the component becomes controlled and clicking the disclosure header will no longer expand or collapse unless the user specifies this.
+  The defaultExpanded prop was added, which means isExpanded may need to be exchanged for this new prop.
+  If you use isExpanded to make the disclosure expanded by default, rename it to defaultExpanded.
+  If you use isExpanded to open/close the disclosure programmatically, keep isExpanded.
+  Rule of thumb: If isExpanded was used without onOpen and onClose, it most likely has to be renamed to defaultExpanded.